abernicchia-heroku/heroku-github-actions-runner/README.md

 - using dependabot to keep your repositories and Actions up to date.
 Dependabot can run on GitHub runners [free of charge](https://github.blog/changelog/2024-05-13-dependabot-core-is-now-open-source-with-an-mit-license/)
 - being caution when adding outside collaborators on GitHub — users with read permissions can view logs for workflow failures, view workflow history, as well as search and download logs
 - handling secrets, tokens and keys securely
-- avoid script injections, using an action instead of an inline script
+- avoiding script injections, using an action instead of an inline script
 - isolating the runners from other environments if you want to limit potential access due to software bugs or security issues
 - the amount of sensitive information in the runner environment should be kept to a minimum, always be mindful that any user capable of invoking workflows has access to this environment
 - accessing to logs and/or secrets through forked repositories should be examined